Overview of gun laws by nation: Italy

-The last two can be purchased without permission or declaration in an authorized firearm shop by everyone who can prove to be at least 18 year, carry of such weapon is forbidden without a licence and no declaration is required (Art.
+The last two can be purchased in an authorized firearm shop by anyone who can prove to be at least 18 years old, without the need for a license.
+The carrying of such weapons is forbidden without a licence and no registration is required (Art.
 7 c.4 DM 362/2001).
 These limits can be exceeded with a collector license.

-Private firearms must be registered at the local police department within 72 hours of acquisition.
-Ammunition: any licence allow the owner to keep 200 rounds of handgun and 1500 rounds of hunting ammunition and up to 5 kg of smokeless powder to reload the ammo.
-Declaration is required within 72 hour form acquisition for handgun ammo and for hunting ammo, but only if the quantity exceed the 1.000.
+Ammunition: any licence allows the owner to keep 200 rounds of handgun and 1500 rounds of hunting ammunition or up to 5 kg of gunpowder (smokeless or black) to handload cartridges.
+Registration is required within 72 hours from acquisition for all ammunition and powder.
+Registration is not to be repeated if ammunition and powder are used and then bought again, unless the original quantity registered is being exceeded with the new purchase.
+Smoothbore cartridges not loaded with slugs but instead with shot (regardless of its size) can be owned without registration if the number possessed is inferior to one thousand.

 Lithuania

 Luxembourg

 In Luxembourg, anyone wishing to purchase, possess or use a firearm must hold a permit issued by the Minister of Justice in person.

 The most common reasons for applying for a permit are hunting, recreational shooting, weapons collecting, and inheriting a firearm.
 Anyone who inherits a firearm must have a permit even if they have no intention to ever touch or use the gun.

 Self-defence is not a valid reason for owning a firearm.
 However, the Ministry of Justice is concerned that some permit holders falsely cite another reason (such as recreational shooting) as a justification for acquiring their permit when their sole actual motivation is self-defence.